-With the Long Island hurricane season right around the corner the threat of power outages is a growing concern.
-With the concern of power outages in mind many home owners considering solar ask the question “will my solar system produce energy when there is a power outage?”
-With a standard solar system the classical response to this question is no, however new technology is making powering your home with solar during a power outage more possible.
-Traditionally if you have solar when the power goes out your system will shut down in order to protect both your equipment as well as the utility workers servicing the power grid during an outage.
+With the Long Island hurricane season right around the corner, the threat of power outages is a growing concern.
+And keeping power outages in mind, many homeowners considering solar ask the question, “Will my solar system produce energy when there is a power outage?”
+With a standard solar system, the classical response to this question is no. However, new technology is making powering your home with solar during a power outage more possible.
+Traditionally if you have solar when the power goes out, your system will shut down in order to protect both your equipment, as well as the utility workers servicing the power grid during an outage.

-Many homeowners have a difficult time understanding why their solar system won’t function during a power outage so in order to understand this issue better it is worth examining what is called “anti-islanding.”
-Anti-islanding is a feature performed by solar inverters that allows them to sense when there is a power outage and shut themselves down in order to protect both your solar equipment and utility workers attempting to restore power.
+Many homeowners have a difficult time understanding why their solar system won’t function during a power outage, so in order to understand this issue better it is worth examining what is called “anti-islanding.”
+Anti-islanding is a feature performed by solar inverters that allow them to sense when there is a power outage and shut themselves down in order to protect both your solar equipment and utility workers attempting to restore power.
 While anti-islanding is a valuable feature for protecting your solar equipment as well as utility workers it also required by the National Electrical Code, but this means that your solar system will be shut down during a power outage even though your panels are making energy.
-Thankfully recent technological advances in solar have made it possible to still use some of the power generated by your solar system to power important devices in your home even during a black out.
+Thankfully, recent technological advances in solar have made it possible to still use some of the power generated by your solar system to power important devices in your home even during a blackout.

 Installing a battery backup system

 While the Power wall has not yet been released to the market, it is expected to become available fall 16’ and is projected to cost roughly $3,000 for a 7 kWh battery unit.
 If the Powerwall is in fact priced at the project cost of $3,000 for a 7 kWh battery they will be priced at roughly half the cost of current comparable solar battery options on the market.
-In spite of the excitement surrounding the release of the Powerwall it is also important to keep in mind that unlike a secure power supply solar batteries have a limited life span of roughly 10 years, which is notably shorter than the typical 25 year warrantee that solar panels and inverters carry and the Powerwall will only produce 1500 watts of power.
+In spite of the excitement surrounding the release of the Powerwall it is also important to keep in mind that unlike a secure power supply solar batteries have a limited lifespan of roughly 10 years, which is notably shorter than the typical 25 year warranty that solar panels and inverters carry and the Powerwall will only produce 1500 watts of power.

 Are you ready for solar power?

-Ultimately when thinking about the issue of solar power production during a black out every homeowner must consider what their individual needs and budgets are.
-While a battery backup system might be a good option for some homeowners who have the financial capability to invest in a battery system it is also currently much more expensive than installing a secure power supply or even a standby generator offers the same benefits of a battery backup system at a fraction of the cost.
-It should be highlighted that currently most solar systems do not come with secure power supplies installed as most solar installers do not offer the option to incorporate a secure power supply into the system however with the growing presence of SMA inverters the installation of secure power supplies are becoming increasingly available.
+Ultimately, when thinking about the issue of solar power production during a blackout, every homeowner must consider what their individual needs and budgets are.
+While a battery backup system might be a good option for some homeowners who have the financial capability to invest in it, it is also currently much more expensive than installing a secure power supply, or even a standby generator offers the same benefits of a battery backup system at a fraction of the cost.
+It should be highlighted that currently, most solar systems do not come with secure power supplies installed, as most solar installers do not offer the option to incorporate a secure power supply into the system.
+However, with the growing presence of SMA inverters, the installation of secure power supplies are becoming increasingly available.